 However, we are not convinced that a regulated entity should be required to present any regulatory deferral account balances that have been recognised separately from the assets and liabilities recognised in the statement of financial position in accordance with other standards.
-This is because - in contrast to the principles in IFRS 14 - these regulatory assets and liabilities would be based on recognition and measurement principles of IFRSs and, therefore, do not need special presentation.
-For the same reason we have doubts whether the net movements in regulatory deferral account balances should be presented separately from the items of income and expense recognised in the statement(s) of profit or loss and other comprehensive income.
+This is because - contrary to the principles in IFRS 14 - these regulatory assets and liabilities would be based on recognition and measurement principles of IFRSs and therefore need no extraordinary presentation.
+For the same reason we have doubts whether the net movements in regulatory deferral account balances shall be presented separately from the items of income and expense recognised in the statement(s) of profit or loss and other comprehensive income.